Rainymood/rainymood.github.io/_posts/2024-05-03-book-notes-a-philosophy-of-software-design.md

 This is actually my second time reading it.

-After having faced a different set of challenges at work I got wildly different from this read compared to the first time I read it.
+After having faced a different set of challenges at work I got wildly different insights from this read compared to the first time I read it.

 Here's my cliff notes of the book in bullet points.
 [1]